HALL'S HOTEL 057

 HIGH STREET 855

-High Street in the afternoon of 1949 and the shops are busy.
-On the right one lady heads towards Church Street with her daughter at her side who is clutching tightly under each arm her Teddy and Doll.
+High Street in the afternoon of 1949, the shops are busy and as you can see time marches on, No more horses only cars and on one farm tractors one of which is halfway down the street on the right. also on the right one lady heads towards Church Street with her daughter at her side who is clutching tightly under each arm her Teddy and Doll.
 Behind them the first three shops are owned by John Kirk.
 Next is a Drapers, then skip two and we have McIlwaine's Hairdressers and next to it a Doctors Surgery.
 Then further down the road is a tractor parked and behind it is a large lorry delivering goods to the shops.
 In the foreground on the left parked is an armed services truck, perhaps the driver's doing some shopping too.

 HIGH STREET 697